ChrisHuffman/coinkraal/README.md

 TODO
 ---
-- CommonStore to use BigNumber
-- Clear add transaction modals after save
+- NANO and IOTA issues CC vs CMC
+    - IOTA Price not loading?
+- Dont auto update price

 - Volumn on summary chart
 - Notification on Portfolio chart to say 'TAU data only available from x date'
-- IOTA Price not loading?
-- Sale dates must be after transaction date

 - why do we need to root api?
 - why do we keep getting a 401?
 - component cleanup